tkuo-tkuo/Osiris/README.md

 ### Setup

 Before the usage of Osiris, to cope with various python version and package requirements for Jupyter Notebook files.
 A setup.sh needs to be executed to deploy several Conda environments with several combinations between different versions python and ten selected packages.
+(Currently, Osiris has more than 200 packages pre-installed)

 ```
 cd envs